 |What has been your favourite location?||We only went to Tandle hill but it was great!|

-Finally from my own perspective I evaluated the design against the Aims and Objectives which I had set out at the beginning of the design.
+Finally from my own perspective I evaluated the design against the Quality of Life Statements which had been defined in the Holistic Decision Making exercise at the beginning of the design.

 |A place for children to play and have fun.||Families who attended have fedback that they love the opportunity for the children to play together that the group affords.
 This feedback has been in the feedback form and also as verbal feedback.
 This aspect of the walks is something that I have particularly valued for my own son, especially over recent months when the opporunities to play with others have been limited.|